Victor-Guerrero-Devs/programming-books/php-and-mySQL/01-Installation.md

 ```

 - config files will be downloaded and copied to the directory
-- directory must be empty for it to work
+- directory must be empty for it to work (delete the sh file)
 - alternatively, you can replace the above command with

 ```